lehai2909/ETL-Pipeline/README.md

 - **Transform** stage: I use **pandas** to process and transform data to expected format, and query only necessary columns
 - **Load** stage: Here, I use **MySQL** database to store my processed data

+**How can I improve this?**

+I will deploy a ETL pipeline on GCP, basing on Dataflow and Big Query.
+That will automate lots of stuffs, and sound more interesting

 Have a nice day! :smile: